Aamir-Ansari-almost/Sem-3/README.md

 # 🧙 Fellowship of engineeRING 🧙
 Study materials and references focused towards *Semester 3* of B.E (IT department)

+All the folder *except* `LabWork - Assignments` contains reference materials (practice programs and pdfs)

 ## Table of contents
 - 🌟 ***LabWork - Assignments*** 🌟
+  - 📝 DSA
+  - 📝 JAVA Lab
+  - 📝 DBMS
+  - 📝 PCPF
+  - 📝 PCOM
+  - 📝 AM 3
-- Data structures and algorithms (C)
+- 📚 Data structures and algorithms (C)
-- OOPM (JAVA)
+- 📚 OOPM (JAVA)
-- Database management system
+- 📚 Database management system
-- PCPF
+- 📚 PCPF
-- Applied Mathematics III
+- 📚 Applied Mathematics III
-- Principals of Communication
+- 📚 Principals of Communication
-All the folder *except* `LabWork - Assignments` contains reference materials (practice programs and pdfs)

 ## LabWork - Assignments
 Contents of coding subjects i.e. `DBMS`, `DSA`, `JAVA Lab` and `PCPF` of `LabWork - Assignments` are generally in the following order: